Cambridge Rindge and Latin School: Precursors

-By 1832, public schools in Cambridge were open to girls as well as boys.
+Education during this period was open only to boys, though by 1832, public schools in Cambridge were open to girls as well.
 In 1838, Cambridgeport organized a public high school to serve all of Cambridge at the corner of Broadway and Windsor Streets.
 However, since the location was not easily accessible to either Old Cambridge or East Cambridge, most of the new high schools' students were drawn from Cambridgeport.
 In 1843, Old Cambridge set up the Female High School, and East Cambridge completed its Otis schoolhouse.

+Current institution

 Not until 1848 did plans to merge the high schools of the three competitive wards overcome sectional differences.
 This marked the origin of the Cambridge High School, which began in a new building erected at the corner of Amory and Summer streets and was immediately flooded with over 135 applicants.

 The Cambridge High School was divided in 1886: its classical department became the Cambridge Latin School and its remaining departments the Cambridge English High School.
 The English High School was located at the corner of Broadway and Fayette Streets, while the Latin School was transferred to the Lee Street church, which had been renovated to receive it.
 At the time of the separation, the high school contained 515 pupils, and 16 teachers.
 Six teachers and 165 pupils went to the Latin school.
-In September 1888, the Cambridge Manual Training School for Boys (to become Rindge Tech), founded and maintained by Frederick Hastings Rindge, was opened to the boys of the English High School.
-In 1892, the English High School moved into a commodious new building on Broadway; Rindge had presented the land to Cambridge at a cost of $230,000.
-The EHS's old building at Broadway and Fayette was remodeled, and the Latin School moved in.
-By 1896, the Latin School had grown so quickly that plans were underway for another new building (cost approx. $250,000) that would stand on land adjacent to the English High School building and the Public Library.

-In 1977, Cambridge High & Latin and the Rindge School of Technical Arts and were merged into Cambridge Rindge and Latin, or CRLS.
-The old Cambridge High & Latin building was demolished in 1980, but the old granite lintel and doorway frame have been put in place at the corner of Ellery Street and Broadway as a commemorative archway, leading into the grassy fields of Joan Lorentz Park.
+From 1969 to 2000 the school hosted an experimental program known as The Pilot School, founded as a joint venture of the Cambridge public schools and the Harvard Graduate School of Education.
+The Pilot School was established to offer a small classroom experience including outside-of-school experiences.
+The program closed in June 2000 as part of an overall restructuring of the school.

 In 2001 there was an attempt to restructure the Cambridge Rindge & Latin school under headmaster Paula Evans, which had found controversy.
 She resigned shortly afterwards.
 After her resignation she began efforts to create a charter school, which became the Community Charter School of Cambridge (CCSC).
 Colleen Walsh of the Boston Globe said that Evans's charter school efforts "touched off a firestorm" and that "many people" were upset at her because they perceived that she had abandoned Cambridge Rindge & Latin.